TrellixVulnTeam/TLDR_U3I8/README.md

 # TLDR
-Provides a summarized version of an article using TF-IDF analysis using the TextBlob module.
+Provides a summarized version of an article using TF-IDF analysis and the TextBlob module.